YuxingLu613/DoctorRAG/README.md

 ## Citation

-If you use this code or data, please cite our paper:
+If you use this code or data, please cite our paper (TBA):

 ---

-## License

-[Specify your license here, e.g., MIT, Apache 2.0, etc.]

----

 ## Contact

-For questions or collaborations, please contact [your.email@domain.com].
+For questions or collaborations, please contact [yxlu0613@gmail.com].